ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Recovery using OSDs
 -------------------

-But what if all monitors fail at the same time?
-Since users are encouraged to deploy at least three (and preferably five) monitors in a Ceph cluster, the chance of simultaneous failure is rare.
-But unplanned power-downs in a data center with improperly configured disk/fs settings could fail the underlying file system, and hence kill all the monitors.
-In this case, we can recover the monitor store with the information stored in OSDs.
+Even if all monitors fail at the same time, it is possible to recover the monitor store by using information stored in OSDs.
+You are encouraged to deploy at least three (and preferably five) monitors in a Ceph cluster.
+In such a deployment, complete monitor failure is unlikely.
+However, unplanned power loss in a data center whose disk settings or filesystem settings are improperly configured could cause the underlying filesystem to fail and this could kill all of the monitors.
+In such a case, data in the OSDs can be used to recover the monitors.
+The following is such a script and can be used to recover the
+monitors:

 .. code-block:: bash